-Note that the initial pass through the Write Memory flow chart will generate an 8-bit CRC value that is the result of shifting the command byte into the CRC generator, followed by the 2 address bytes, and finally the data byte.
-Subsequent passes through the Write Memory flow chart due to the DS1982 automatically incrementing its address counter will generate an 8-bit CRC that is the result of loading (not shifting) the LSB of the new (incremented) address into the CRC generator and then shifting in the new data byte.
+Note that the initial pass through the Write Memory flow chart will generate a 16-bit CRC value that is the result of shifting the command byte into the CRC generator, followed by the two address bytes, and finally the data byte.
+Subsequent passes through the Write Memory flow chart due to the DS1985 automatically incrementing its address counter will generate a 16-bit CRC that is the result of loading (not shifting) the new (incremented) address into the CRC generator and then shifting in the new data byte.

-For both of these cases, the decision to continue (to apply a program pulse to the DS1982) is made entirely by the bus master, since the DS1982 will not be able to determine if the 8-bit CRC calculated by the bus master agrees with the 8-bit CRC calculated by the DS1982.
-If an incorrect CRC is ignored and a program pulse is applied by the bus master, incorrect programming could occur within the DS1982.
-Also note that the DS1982 will always increment its internal address counter after the receipt of the eight read time slots used to confirm the programming of the selected EPROM byte.
-The decision to continue is again made entirely by the bus master; therefore if the EPROM data byte does not match the supplied data byte but the master continues with the Write Memory command, incorrect programming could occur within the DS1982.
-The Write Memory command sequence can be exited at any point by issuing a Reset Pulse.
+For both of these cases, the decision to continue (to apply a Program Pulse to the DS1985) is made entirely by the bus master, since the DS1985 will not be able to determine if the 16-bit CRC calculated by the bus master agrees with the 16-bit CRC calculated by the DS1985.
+If an incorrect CRC is ignored and a Program Pulse is applied by the bus master, incorrect programming could occur within the DS1985.
+Also note that the DS1985 will always increment its internal address counter after the receipt of the eight read time slots used to confirm the programming of the selected EPROM byte.
+The decision to continue is again made entirely by the bus master, therefore if the EPROM data byte does not match the supplied data byte but the master continues with the Write Memory command, incorrect programming could occur within the DS1985.
+The Write Memory command sequence can be ended at any point by issuing a Reset Pulse.